-Public key encryption
+Notes on public key encryption

-- Must have different keys for encryption and decryption. - Public key encryption cannot provide perfect secrecy: - Suppose $E{pk}()$ is an algorithm that encrypts m=0/1, and uses r random bits in operation. - An adversary is given E{pk}(m).
+- Must use different keys for encryption and decryption. - Public key encryption cannot provide perfect secrecy: - Suppose $E{pk}()$ is an algorithm that encrypts m=0/1, and uses r random bits in operation. - An adversary is given $E{pk}(m)$.
 It can compare it to all possible 2^r encryptions of 0... - Efficiency is the main drawback of public key encryption.